 pedigree.
 Even with several lines incomplete we can see she carries strong filly factors herself of the Tom Hal RH line super mare Queen RH 6x7x6x6x6, and Cockspur RH is here by three daughters--6x7x7.
 These two: Tom Hal RH and Cockspur RH are pacing Running Horses bred in the Maryland/Virginia area who made a huge impact on our saddle horse breeds, delivering beautiful gaits and athletic prowess.
 You will find lines of Queen RH and her brother Kitrells Tom Hal RH, as well as Cockspur RH behind the sport lines in the Missouri Fox Trotter, the Tennessee Walker and the Standardbred as well as the Saddlebred.
 These bloodlines are powerful conduits of our colonial Pacing Running Horse genes--a guarantee of sport talent.
 (These bedrock bloodlines are presented in detail in Standardbred Sport Horses.)

 Gaines Denmark ASA, the chief foundation sire of the Saddlebred is here in six lines and as is so often the case with him, he is here by sons only.
+(He did have many daughters of course, but I found most of them made their way into the American Trotter breed.)
 Usually multiple sons of a sire will tend to deaden the full transfer of ability unless the female side is added.
 However, Kathryn's dam has three sons of Gaines Denmark ASA (American Saddle Horse) that are closely related: King William ASA and Latham Denmark ASA are full brothers and Diamond Denmark ASA is their 3/4 brother, and they are sex-balanced (sons and daughters) so that more of his talent comes through them.
 Full siblings usually indicate the dominant genetics in the horse, and this is the case here with Gaines Denmark ASA combined with Queen RH.